 Jump to:

-🧐 Why This Recipe Works
+😍 Why You'll Love This Recipe

-- This dove recipe takes the guesswork out of preparing dove breasts.
+- This dove breast recipe takes the guesswork out of preparing dove breasts.
 This means they come out tender, juicy, and delicious, every time!

 - Another advantage to this easy dove recipe is that it's quick to prepare.
 It takes less than 30 minutes to prepare (as long as the dove breasts are already deboned).
 The cooking time is around 35-45 seconds per batch.